DC23/scriptabit/README.rst

 arguments).
 If the `SCRIPTABIT_USER_PLUGIN_DIR` environment variable is defined, then this location will be used instead of the default location.

-All plugins should subclass the `IUserPlugin` class.
+All plugins should subclass the `IPlugin` class.
 Refer to the API documentation for details of the available methods.

 Plugins use `Yapsy <http://yapsy.sourceforge.net/>`__, so all Yapsy